 Comey was fired, but he didn't need a reason to fire Comey.

-We now know from the testimony of James Baker this week, they were thinking about wearing a wire, the 25th Amendment, all these upper echelon people that we now know abuse their power and hated Donald Trump and had an insurance policy from the get-go and case he won.
+We now know from the testimony of James Baker this week, they were thinking about wearing a wire, the 25th Amendment, all these upper echelon people that we now know abused their power and hated Donald Trump and had an insurance policy from the get-go in case he won.

 It's over.

-Nobody's gonna pay attention to what Gerald Nadler says because they got rid of the independent council law, the Democrats did, and then they made the special counsel law so that the attorney general would have the leeway to decide what does or does not become public.
+Nobody's going to pay attention to what Gerald Nadler says because they got rid of the independent counsel law, the Democrats did, and then they made the special counsel law so that the Attorney General would have the leeway to decide what does or does not become public.

 They're freaking out.

-We have the criminal referrals that are beginning, the bar investigation, we have I. Gorowitz's report on FISA.
+We have the criminal referrals that are beginning, the bar investigation.

 We have the Uber report on leaking.